 If physical violence is involved, contact the police.

-For further advice, the Department for Communities and Local Government has a detailed guide for tenants facing harassment and illegal eviction.
+For further advice, the Ministry of Housing, Communities and Local Government has a detailed guide for tenants facing harassment and illegal eviction.